 12:08 I wanted to understand the phenomenon better, so I devoured the scientific literature, and here's what I learned.
 There are four kinds of strength, or resilience, that contribute to post-traumatic growth, and there are scientifically validated activities that you can do every day to build up these four kinds of resilience, and you don't need a trauma to do it.

-12:29 Now, I could tell you what these four types of strength are, but I'd rather you experience them firsthand.
+12:29 I could tell you what these four types of strength are, but I'd rather you experience them firsthand.
 I'd rather we all start building them up together right now.
-So here's what we're going to do.
-We're going to play a quick game together.
-This is where you earn those seven and a half minutes of bonus life that I promised you earlier.
+Here's what we're going to do.
+We'll play a quick game together.
+This is where you earn the seven and a half minutes of bonus life that I promised you earlier.
 All you have to do is successfully complete the first four SuperBetter quests.
 And I feel like you can do it.
 I have confidence in you.

 13:10 Well done, everyone.
-Now that is worth plus-one physical resilience, which means that your body can withstand more stress and heal itself faster.
-Now we know from the research that the number one thing you can do to boost your physical resilience is to not sit still.
+That is worth +1 physical resilience, which means that your body can withstand more stress and heal itself faster.
+We know from the research that the number one thing you can do to boost your physical resilience is to not sit still.
 That's all it takes.
 Every single second that you are not sitting still, you are actively improving the health of your heart, and your lungs and brains.

-13:48 Don't let the people counting down from 100 interfere with your counting to 50.
+13:49 Don't let the people counting down from 100 interfere with your counting to 50.
+(Snapping) (Laughter)

 14:30 So good job.
 Quest number three.
-Pick one: Now because of the room we're in, fate's really determined this for you, but here are the two options.
+Pick one: Because of the room, fate's really determined this for you, but here are the two options.
 If you're inside, find a window and look out of it.
 If you're outside, find a window and look in.
 Or do a quick YouTube or Google image search for "baby [your favorite animal.]"

-14:45 Now, you could do this on your phones, or you could just shout out some baby animals, I'm going to find some and put them on the screen for us.
+14:46 Do it on your phones, or just shout out some baby animals, and I'll put them on the screen.
 So, what do we want to see?
 Sloth, giraffe, elephant, snake.
 Okay, let's see what we got.
 Baby dolphin and baby llamas.
 Everybody look.
 Got that?
 Okay, one more.
 Baby elephant.
+(Audience) Oh!
 We're clapping for that?
 That's amazing.
+(Laughter)

-15:11 All right, now what we're just feeling there is plus-one emotional resilience, which means you have the ability to provoke powerful, positive emotions like curiosity or love, which we feel when we look at baby animals, when you need them most.
+15:11 All right, what we're just feeling there is plus-one emotional resilience, which means you have the ability to provoke powerful, positive emotions like curiosity or love, which we feel looking at baby animals, when you need them most.

 15:46 All right, pick one, last quest: Shake someone's hand for six seconds, or send someone a quick thank you by text, email, Facebook or Twitter.
 Go!